pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 This number is `0x75685056` in hex.
 If we compare that to the bytes @70, we cannot help but note that we have discovered the location of the `uniqueID` member.

+If we start long enough at the remaining byte sequences, we see some other patterns as well. esp. at positions @28-37, there seem to be four (little endian) 4-byte integer values (`1,5,2,2` for the *ProtoVerb*).
+These could map to `numPrograms`, `numParams`, `numInputs` and `numOutputs`.
+These assumption is hardened by looking at other plugins like *Digits*, *tonespace* and *hypercyclic* that are synth-only plugins (no input) and indeed have `0` at @34-37.
+I don't know how many plugins really implement *programs*, but it doesn't sound absurd if all plugins we inspect have only a single program, while most have numerous parameters.
+So for now, let's assume that @28-37 are indeed  `numPrograms`, `numParams`, `numInputs` and `numOutputs`, each taking 4 bytes.

+The remaining non-zero bytesequences are
+- @38-3f
+- @5c-5f: always `00 00 80 3f`, which - weirdly enough - is the `1.f` in single-precision floating point (little endian)
+- @74-77

+We still have the following fields to find:
+- `flags`
+- `initialDelay`
+- `version`
+- `resvd1`, `resvd2`

+The `reserved` fields are most likely set to `0`
+(all fields reserved for future use in structs, usually don't ever get used).
+We know that JUCE (ab?)uses one of them to store a pointer, so they must be 8-bytes (on our 64bit system), but we don't have any clue yet about their exact position in memory.

+Searching for the `initialDelay` in the JUCE-code, it seems that this value is *in samples*, which should make it an `int` value.

 InstaLooper(1.2)|Protoverb(1.0/4105)